superfaceai/docs/docs/guides/using-multiple-providers.md

 :::note

-If there's only 1 provider configured for the profile, that provider is automatically used and you don't have to explicitly choose the provider in the code.
+If there's only one provider configured for the profile, that provider is automatically used and you don't have to explicitly choose the provider in the code.

 :::